folio-org/ui-agreements/README.md

 ## Introduction

-Congratulations on creating a new Stripes UI app module!
-Follow the instructions below to run ui-erm and start your development.
+The ERM UI Module, or `ui-erm`, is a Stripes UI module used for management of various E-resource tasks including handling agreements and viewing available E-resources.

 ## Prerequisites

 In order to view and log into the platform being served up, a suitable Okapi backend will need to be running.
 The [Folio testing-backend](https://app.vagrantup.com/folio/boxes/testing-backend) Vagrant box should work if your app does not yet have its own backend module.

-## Run your new app
+Additionally, until it is part of the Okapi backends, the [mod-erm](https://github.com/folio-org/mod-erm) module needs to be running.

+## Running

+Note that the following commands require that [`stripes-cli`](https://github.com/folio-org/stripes-cli) is installed globally.

-Run the following from the ui-erm directory to serve your new app using a development server:
+Run the following from the ui-erm directory to serve `ui-erm` by itself using a development server:
 ```
 stripes serve
 ```